 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Queensland and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.

-Health care and social assistance was the largest employment sector with 302,600 people, followed by retail trade with 249,200 people and construction with 226,900 people.
-Other important employment sectors in Queensland were education and training; accommodation and food services; and professional, scientific and technical services.
-The agriculture, forestry and fishing sector employed 52,100 people, representing 2 per cent of Queensland's workforce.
+Health care and social assistance was the largest employment sector with 311,900 people, followed by retail trade with 249,700 people and construction with 234,100 people.
+Other important employment sectors in Queensland were education and training; accommodation and food services; and public administration and safety.
+The agriculture, forestry and fishing sector employed 54,900 people, representing 2 per cent of Queensland's workforce.

 Value of agricultural production